 Overseas (Full-time): £13,500 per year

 The course prepares students to sit the Solicitors Qualification Exam (SQE)

 The course cover areas that are critical 21st Century Legal Practice

 The course is delivered by experienced staff

 The course team have significant links with Local Law firms to provide invaluable opportunities for placements.

 What you will learn

 Law and Legal Practice (LLB) has been designed to cover the fundamentals of law and the linked areas of legal practice required to enter the legal profession.

 This new programme will prepare students to sit the Solicitor’s Qualifying Exams and has been designed around this national framework.
 It is entirely focused on employment or self-employment within legal practice.
 This can only enhance the student’s prospects and make them more competitive within the legal profession’s recruitment programmes.

 There has already been a high level of engagement with professional organisations for the existing law programmes and this engagement continues throughout the year.
-Local law firms such as Peter Lynn and Partners, Graham Evans and Partners, JCP and DJM have been consulted and work with the team to create opportunity of placements and internships for the students, with a number of graduates continuing into employment.
+Local law firms such as Peter Lynn and Partners, Graham Evans and Partners, JCP and DJM have been consulted and work with the team to create the opportunity of placements and internships for the students, with a number of graduates continuing into employment.